nemild/cli_for_full_stack/README.md

 * This doc includes other basics of the CLI (keyboard shortcuts and very basic vim) with the assumption that this helps people get around CLIs (e.g., when ssh-ing into a server)

 ## Other Resources
+* [ExplainShell](http://explainshell.com/): Explains the various command lines of any typed command
+* [Art of the Command Line](https://github.com/jlevy/the-art-of-command-line): An overview of key commands to know
 * [Bro Pages](http://bropages.org/): Lists popular options for many of the most used commands, crowdsourced and upvoted (used to augment several commands below)
 * [tldr pages](https://github.com/tldr-pages/tldr)
 * [Command Line Fu](http://www.commandlinefu.com/commands/browse/sort-by-votes): Lists popular commands, use link to see top voted over all time